 - 15.3.1 Article titles are printed in non-italics, with no quotation marks around them. - 15.3.2 Publication titles (both book titles and journal titles) are printed in italics. - 15.3.3 Editors are followed by (ed.) or (eds.), depending on the number of editors. - 15.3.4 The author list, the year number, the article title, the editor list, the volume number, the page numbers and the publisher are followed by a period (as shown in the Table 1 headings). - 15.3.5 The location of publication is optional, provided authors are consistent in their decision to include or omit.
-When included, the location is followed by a colon. - 15.3.6 For internet citations, the date accessed follows the format 2022-12-31. - 15.4 Standard reference type examples - 15.4.1 Journal article (journal title is immediately followed by the journal volume number):
+When included, the location is followed by a colon.
+When a location is ambiguous (e.g., Cambridge), a comma is used before a precision.